What are Keywords?waheed

 Google Autocomplete is a characteristic used in Google Search.
 Its basis is to speed up the searches performed by users on Google.

-The search terms suggested by Google Autocomplete are selected depend on many different factors.
+The search terms suggested by Google Autocomplete are selected depending on many different factors.
 One of them is how often users were searching for a particular search term in the past.

 Keyword Tool helps you enroll in Google Suggest for keyword research.
-It extracts Google keyword suggestions and presents it to you in an easy-to-understand interface.
+It extracts Google keyword suggestions and presents them to you in an easy-to-understand interface.

-To generate long-tail keyword suggestions, Keyword Tool appends and prepends the search term which you specify with different letters and numbers, places it into Google search box and pulls out keyword suggestions.
-The best part, all of it happens in a split of a second!
+To generate long-tail keyword suggestions, Keyword Tool appends, and prepends the search term which you specify with different letters and numbers, places it into the Google search box, and pulls out keyword suggestions.
+The best part, all of it happens in a split second!

 Using Keyword Tool, you can choose a specific Google one out of 83 languages and domain out of 192 supported domains that will be used to produce keyword suggestions.